matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 ![img](/start-3.png)

-2. Since the `feeToken` was supplied, the transaction to be sent is of the `EIP712` type:
+2. Since the `paymasterParams` were supplied, the transaction to be sent is of the `EIP712` type:

 ![img](/start-4.png)